Sustainability → Health Equity and the National DPP → The National DPP and HRSN

 NCDHHS released several resources to learn more about the program including a fact sheet, policy paper, and FAQ document.
 Additional resources can be found on the Healthy Opportunities Pilots website.

-The Rhode Island Department of Health is implementing multiple layers of screening for and addressing HRSNs among National DPP lifestyle change program participants.
+The Rhode Island Department of Health is implementing multiple layers of screening for and addressing HRSN among National DPP lifestyle change program participants.
 In partnership with the state’s ACOs and CDC-recognized organizations, it is focusing on addressing HRSN-related factors that impact program participation, as well as needs that go beyond program goals.
 The Rhode Island Department of Health’s planning team outlined a screening and referral workflow to identify HRSN touch points.
-For example, Community Health Network (CHN) patient navigators serve a key role in identifying HRSNs during both enrollment and follow-up calls.
-Rhode Island plans to scale National DPP lifestyle change program access and utilization by increasing the number of CHWs and lifestyle coaches that are trained in these areas.
+For example, Community Health Network (CHN) patient navigators serve a key role in identifying HRSN during both enrollment and follow-up calls.
+Rhode Island plans to scale National DPP lifestyle change program access and utilization by increasing the number of CHWs and Lifestyle Coaches that are trained in these areas.